-Believe it or not, I often wake up thinking about this tropical smoothie and it actually motivates me to get out of bed (!) and run downstairs to make breakfast.
-I'm not exaggerating; it is that good.
-It has it all: greens, fruit, fiber, protein AND it is so tasty, creamy and refreshing.
+Believe it or not, I often wake up thinking about this mango pineapple protein smoothie and it motivates me to get out of bed and run downstairs to make breakfast.
+I'm not exaggerating!
+It has it all: greens, fruit, fiber and protein AND it is so tasty, creamy and refreshing.

 The zing of the lime and spiciness of the ginger pairs perfectly with the sweetness of the pineapple and mango.
 The hemp seeds provide plant-based protein and the ginger aids in digestion and any morning queasiness.